 Biologically speaking, they rightly dispel this view, placing us with equal status to any other species.
 To avoid further conceit, in their book they rewind evolution such that our human journey becomes just one of millions of species heading towards our shared biogenesis.
 With this in mind, our event drapes the tree of life over the landscape such that its branches line up (broadly) with local footpaths to create a network of merging trails across Epping Forest and Lee Valley Park.

-On the day - the 29th July in 2017 - we populate the tips of specific branches with people representing different life forms, including ourselves.
+On the day we populate the tips of specific branches with people representing different life forms, including ourselves.
 With a little pre arranged choreography, we engineer the walking times so that each group of walkers merge in turn recreating a backwards version of evolution.
 In this way, our ever increasing band of pilgrims arrives together at the dawn of life.
 Most people walk the human line of evolution and will therefore sequentially rendezvous with people walking as chimps, New World Monkeys, gazelles, birds and plants.
 Strictly speaking all these trails should be the same length, seeing as all extant species come from the same origins with lineages that have been on the planet just as long as ours.
 However, not everyone is keen or able to walk 13 miles and so we made the trails many different lengths so that walkers can choose their walking distances through the Trail they adopt.
 For less hearty walkers or younger families, there are trails from 3 miles upwards.
 On specified trails, marshals will lead groups up to the main trail rendezvous to make sure people don't get lost!

 The aims are centred around a celebration of our species' survival to this point, an appreciation of our belonging in nature and the science behind our relatedness and origins.
 Also we wish to raise awareness of the current biodiversity crisis, and create a little 'collective joy' through a pilgrimage to our origins.
 To this end we encouraged the adoption of the arts to help us explore the bewildering temporal landscape revealed by our journey.
 Perched on top of all this is the desire to create a setting where new friendships are forged and old friends re-united.
 We aim to smile and laugh a lot